SeleniumHQ/docker-selenium/README.md

 #### Docker Compose
 [Docker Compose](https://docs.docker.com/compose/) is the simplest way to start a Grid.
-Use the linked resources below, save them locally, and check the execution instructions on top of each file.
+Use the linked resources below, save them locally and check the execution instructions on top of each file.

 ##### Version 2
 [`docker-compose-v2.yml`](docker-compose-v2.yml)